Probate Court

 The personal representative is under a duty to settle and distribute the estate "as expeditiously and efficiently as is consistent with the best interests of the estate" and "except as otherwise specified or ordered in regard to a supervised personal representative, without adjudication, order or direction of the court."
 Essentially, the personal representative engages in unsupervised administration until the estate is completed.
 If everything goes smoothly, the estate will proceed to closing with little or no court involvement.
 The default administration under the Estates and Protected Individuals Code (EPIC) is unsupervised administration.

-Unfortunately things sometimes do not go smoothly during estate administration.
+Unfortunately, things sometimes do not go smoothly during estate administration.
 Also, there may be times when a party wants the added conclusiveness of a court order.
 At such times EPIC provides for the court to settle issues of estate administration through formal proceedings.
 Formal proceedings are defined as proceedings conducted before a judge with notice to interested parties.
 Formal proceedings were discussed in an earlier note as one of the methods which can be used to start an estate by formal testacy or formal appointment.
 Pursuant to MCL 700.3415 EPIC also provides for independent requests to the court.
 This provision provides that any interested person at any time may petition the court for an answer to any question that arises in the administration of an estate.
 The petition is independent in that it does not result in continued court involvement in any other matter.

 Once an order is entered and the issue is resolved, the personal representative would proceed to administer the estate as before.
 In other words, the personal representative would continue unsupervised administration until the estate is closed or another independent petition is filed.